Why monitor groundwater?

 Groundwater changes over time.
 Groundwater levels rise and fall as the seasons change, and in response to heavy rainfall and groundwater use.
 Groundwater quality can also respond to changes in the seasons and to rainfall events, as well as to changes in land use.
 By monitoring groundwater, regional councils and unitary authorities can track and understand these changes.
 This information is helpful for resource management.

 Council staff regularly visit wells across each region to measure water levels and collect groundwater samples.
 They identify a set of wells that together gives a regional-scale picture of groundwater resources, and they return to those wells over and over, on a regular frequency, to build a long-term picture of changes to the groundwater system.

 Groundwater quality is monitored by regularly collecting groundwater samples from wells.
-Regional council staff collect samples following thegroundwater quality data, and samples are sent to accredited laboratories for analysis.
-Each well may be sampled annually, quarterly or monthly depending on the purpose of the monitoring.for
+Regional council staff collect samples following the National Environmental Monitoring Standards (NEMS) for groundwater quality data, and samples are sent to accredited laboratories for analysis.
+Each well may be sampled annually, quarterly or monthly depending on the purpose of the monitoring.

 The groundwater level in a well can be measured manually by dipping a graduated tape down the well.
 Councils typically make these manual measurements monthly.
 Alternatively, a variety of automated sensors can be installed in wells to monitor water levels continuously.
 Some of these sensors can transmit the data back to the council offices in real time.
 These 'real-time' data can be viewed in the LAWA Water Quantity topic.